East Carolina–NC State rivalry: Victory Barrel

 In 2007, the Student Government Associations of both North Carolina State University and East Carolina University in a cooperative agreement began awarding the ‘Victory Barrel’ to the game winner.
 The outer face of the barrel is affixed with engraved colored plates denoting the year, final score, and winner of each contest dating back to 1970.

 Football game results

 Men's basketball

 NC State currently leads the series 20–1.
-NC State won the most recent matchup between the two teams 90–79 on December 21, 2013 at PNC Arena.
+NC State won the most recent matchup between the two teams 90–79 on December 21, 2013, at PNC Arena.
 There are currently no scheduled games between the two teams.

 Basketball game results

 Baseball

-Baseball is the second most prominent sport in the rivalry, with the two teams having played 111 times.
-NC State leads the series 70–41.
+The most prominent sport in the rivalry is baseball, with the two teams having played 113 times.
+NC State leads the series 71–43.
 The two teams played twice during the 2022 season in Greenville and Raleigh, with NC State sweeping the season series.
 NC State went to Greenville and shut out ECU, 2–0, on March 29, 2022.
 On April 26, 2022, NC State finished off the 2nd meeting by beating ECU in Raleigh, 12–3.
+In 2023, NC State and ECU split their 2 game series, with ECU winning in Greenville and NC State winning in Raleigh.